 Yes, the law allows only one entry per person during each registration period.
 The Department of State uses sophisticated technology to detect multiple entries.
-Individuals with more than one entry will be disqualified.
+Individuals with more than one entry will be ineligible for a DV.

 12. Why do I need a passport to enter the DV program?
 Are there any exceptions?